Charlie5DH/fsdl-text-recognizer-project/lab1/readme.md

 ## Intro to EMNIST

+Inside **text_recognizer** folder there is a **datasets folder**.
+There is not where your dataset lives.
+The recommendation is to have the raw data externally to your VCS.
+So in datasets is the logic to download the data, processing and augmenting it.

+In **Network folder** is the logic for constructing a neural network.

+In **models folder** are the wrappers of the networks, the functionalities like loss function, saving, loading training.
+This distinction saves a lot of work later and makes code reusable.

+**Test folder** contains the specific tests for the model.

 - EMNIST = Extended Mini-NIST :)
 - All English letters and digits presented in the MNIST format.
 - Look at: `notebooks/01-look-at-emnist.ipynb`